© 2026 WNIJ and WNIU

 All Shall Be Well.

-On May 2nd, friends gathered in my garden around a blazing fire.
-As the night darkened the goals shimmered and sent off heat, I was touched by the essence of the new season, Summer is on the way.
+On May 2, friends gathered in my garden around a blazing fire.
+As the night darkened, the coals shimmered and sent off heat.
+I was touched by the essence of the new season.
+Summer is on the way.

-The air chilled and the next morning I woke to ice on the stairs and whispers of frost on the grass, I knew Summer was coming.
-This changing of seasons, predictable and steady, restores me, gives me hope - a new day will arise, another opportunity presents itself - reminding nothing is static.
+The air chilled, and the next morning I woke to ice on the stairs and whispers of frost on the grass.
+I knew summer was coming.
+This changing of seasons — predictable and steady — restores me, gives me hope.
+A new day will arise, another opportunity will present itself, reminding me that nothing is static.

-For now - I lean back as the fire sends out its warmth and wraps around me, A breeze brushes nudges my face, as Julian of Norwich says,“All Shall be Well.”
+For now, I lean back as the fire sends out its warmth and wraps around me.
+A breeze nudges my face, and, as Julian of Norwich says, "All shall be well."

-No matter the world, the garden is my refuge, it’s steady.
+No matter the world, the garden is my refuge; it is steady.
 Everything has a place in the order of things.
-Yes, the weeds abound, everywhere.
-Soon they will die and something else will grow.
+Yes, the weeds abound everywhere.
+Soon they will die, and something else will grow.

 I know.
 All Shall Be Well.